tobi-wan-kenobi/bumblebee-status/README.md

 ---
 ***NOTE***

-The default branch for this project is `main` - I'm keeping `master` around for backwards compatibility (I do not want to break anybody's setup), but the default branch is now `main`!
+The default branch for this project is `main`.
 If you are curious why: [ZDNet:github-master-alternative](https://www.zdnet.com/article/github-to-replace-master-with-alternative-term-to-avoid-slavery-references/)

 ---